ScrimpyCat/CommonC/README.md

 * Strings - optimized immutable strings for UTF-8 and ASCII encodings.
 Avoids allocations where possible with tagged variants or temporary strings.
 * Enumerators - simple enumerating interfaces for maps, collections, and strings.
 * Queues - single threaded and lock-free (many producer-consumer) concurrent FIFO queues.
+* Garbage Collectors - for safe memory reclamation in lock-free algorithms.